The classical obstacle problem with H\"older continuous coefficients

 \subsection{Notation}

 Throughout the whole paper, the inner product in $\R^n$ is denoted by $\langle\cdot,\cdot\rangle$, and the induced norm by $|\cdot|$.
 To distinguish it from the norm in $\R^{n\times n}$ we use the symbol $\|\cdot\|$ for the latter.
-We use standard notations for Lebesgue and Sobolev spaces, quoting the necessary results when needed.
+We use standard notations for Lebesgue, Sobolev and H\"older spaces, quoting the necessary results when needed.